workshopdemos/zowe-python/Instructions.md

 During this exercise, you will work with Python to automate a number of actions using [Zowe CLI](https://zowe.org).

 # Getting Started
 Zowe CLI is a command line interface.
-It is often used for automation, much like a Rexx would be used on the mainframe.
+It is often used for automation through scripts using a laguange such as Rexx.

 Rexx is very powerful.
 And so is Python.
 Rexx can automate many actions on the mainframe but has also been ported to other platforms.
 Python can be used to automate things on the mainframe and distributed environments.

 A big advantage of Python over Rexx is library support.
 In Rexx, you can find scripts to perform many actions, however, interacting with off host applications might require a lot more work.

 Using libraries in Python, we can integrate with a variety of systems and applications with little code.
+This includes desktop tools, like Excel, databases and online solutions, like ServiceNow and Amazon Web Services.

 ## What is Python
 Python is a versatile and powerful scripting language known for its simplicity and readability.
 Here's a summary of the key aspects: